getnikola/nikola/docs/manual.rst

     }

 url_type
     Change the URL_TYPE setting for the given page only.
-Useful for eg. error pages which cannot use relative URLs.
+Useful for e.g. error pages which cannot use relative URLs.

     .. code:: restructuredtext